CurlyTaleGamesLLC/MaxFeeder/Docs/finishing-assembly.md

 ![](assembly/019_screws.jpg)
 ![](assembly/020_screws2.jpg)
 Flip the feeder over and screw the 3x M3 6mm screws into the holes.
-Screw them in all the way, but be careful not to overtighten them, you are screwing into plastic.
+Firmly hold the cover on and screw the M3 screws in all the way, but be careful not to overtighten them, you are screwing into plastic.

 ![](assembly/021_lever.jpg)
 ![](assembly/022_lever2.jpg)